prototypefund/Digital_Bargeld-docs/api-mint.rst

   **Response:**

-  :status 200: This request should virtually always be successful.
+  :status 200: The mint responds with a `WireResponse`_ object.
+This request should virtually always be successful.
-  :Response JSON Object: `WireResponse`_

   **Details:**